 by Edmund Lim, illustrated by Tan Zi Xi (Ages 5-9)

 Luke is a little different from other boys his age.
 His best friend is his Grandma.
-They would do everything together-walking to school, strolling in the park, and playing in the playground.
+They would do everything together – walking to school, strolling in the park, and playing in the playground.
 That was before Grandma’s fall.
 Everything changed after that.
 A poignant story of how one boy copes with losing his beloved Grandma to Alzheimer’s disease only to discover something more powerful.
 Tan Zi Xi’s sensitive illustrations capture the pathos brilliantly.
-Selected for the National Library Board’s READ!
+This book was selected for the National Library Board’s READ!
 Singapore programme for 2012.

 Available in English, Tamil, Malay and Mandarin.